Welcome to the Overseas Visitors' Corner!

 Through the broad knowledge-base curriculum, due emphasis is put on the whole-person development of students, and the aforesaid qualities are nurtured to meet the needs of employers.The employer sector welcomes and shows robust support to the implementation of the NAS.
 The Hong Kong Government, being the largest employer in Hong Kong, has taken the lead in accepting the HKDSE qualification as the entry qualification requirement in recruiting civil service posts.
 Details are listed on the website of the Civil Service Bureau.

 The NAS facilitates smoother articulation with overseas education systems and the HKDSE has gained international recognition.
-At present, nearly 290 tertiary institutions worldwide have accepted HKDSE as meeting their admission requirements.
-In the 2022/23 academic year, the total number of Mainland higher education institutions that accepts HKDSE candidates increases to 129.
+At present, around 300 tertiary institutions worldwide have accepted HKDSE as meeting their admission requirements.
+Please visit HKEAA’s webpage for details.
+In the 2023/24 academic year, the total number of Mainland higher education institutions that accepts HKDSE candidates increases to 132.
 Read the Press Release and visit the webpage concerned for details.

 If you need more specific information, please contact us via email at email@example.com.